Saudi, Oman investment ministers visit clean energy facility at Alfanar Industrial City in Riyadh

 At the end of the tour, ministers expressed their admiration for the distinguished industrial and administrative level they witnessed during their tour of Alfanar Industrial City.

 Eng.
-Abdulsalam AlMutlaq, Chairman of Alfanar, said: “This visit at the level of ministers from Saudi Arabia and Oman, and in the presence of officials from both parties, comes from their belief in the role of the private sector as a successful partner in localizing the industry and promoting local content in line with the Kingdom’s vision 2030.”
+Abdulsalam AlMutlaq, Chairman of Alfanar, said, “This visit at the level of ministers from Saudi Arabia and Oman, and in the presence of officials from both parties, comes from their belief in the role of the private sector as a successful partner in localising the industry and promoting local content in line with the Kingdom’s vision 2030.”

 Alfanar is one of the first national companies that invested in the future of sustainable energy in the Kingdom of Saudi Arabia, believing in the importance of keeping pace with the global transformation to the clean and renewable energy sector, which is considered a strategic axis to raise its contribution to electricity production and reduce harmful carbon emissions resulting from traditional energy resources.